carlrafting/stewpot/readme.md

   ⚠ WARNING: This project is young, under development and is not ready for use in a production environment yet.

+## Introduction

+Stewpot is a small abstraction on top of node.js http/https server module, similar to Koa, express or Polka.
+Stewpot is taking advantage of ES Modules.
+That means it's only compatible with node.js versions that has support for ES Modules and not versions supporting only CommonJS.

 ## Install

 This project is not currently available on npm, but you can install it as a npm package from Github, like this: